Think you’re the only hospital that has a paper problem when comes to Informed Consents? Think again.

 The answer?
 A resounding “yes”.

 To learn about the seven ways paper-based Informed Consents cause big problems for your hospital, read on or watch this video.
+Also, we've created an awesome resource to help you build a Clinical eConsent Business Case.

 - Rogue forms